A command-line interface for MCP servers. curl for MCP.

 Install

-The curl installer downloads a pre-built binary (macOS/Linux) — no runtime needed.
+The curl/PowerShell installers download a pre-built binary — no runtime needed.
 The bun install method requires Bun.
-Windows .exe binaries are available on the GitHub Releases page.
+Binaries for all platforms are also available on the GitHub Releases page.

 Quick Start